MNA MEMBER-LED Endorsement process

 Learn more about MNA's member-led endorsement process with these frequently asked questions and answers.

-The MNA endorsement process included a member-developed candidate questionnaire and an interview with each candidate by a local screening committee of nurse members who live and work in each municipality.
+The MNA endorsement process included a member-developed candidate questionnaire and an interview with each candidate by a local screening committee of nurse members who live and work in each legislative district.
 Those nurses made a recommendation to the nurse-elected MNA Political Committee and Board of Directors for the endorsement of each candidate.

 MNA staff conducted extensive research on each candidate to present to both the MNA Political Committee and members participating in the screening that included their background, professional achievements, and connection to nursing and/or labor.
 Candidates filled out questionnaires developed by members and approved by the MNA Political Committee and Board of Directors about their positions on MNA issues.
 Candidates then met with and were asked screening questions created in collaboration with MNA members.